redis/redis-doc/topics/cluster-spec.md

 master node that it will be in charge of storing and serving content for the specified hash slot.

-After the hash slots are assigned they will propagate across all the cluster using the gossip protocol, as specified later in the *configuration propagation* section.
+After the hash slots are assigned they will propagate across the cluster using the gossip protocol, as specified later in the *configuration propagation* section.